jwambugu/pcbook-grpc/README.md

 ## Generate TLS Certificates

-To run the client and the server on `tls modde`, you need to generate the certificates.
+To run the client and the server on `tls mode`, you need to generate the certificates.

 ```bash
   make gen-cert